 One of the most spectacular walks on the island of Capri, the Sentiero dei Fortini hugs the coastline of Anacapri all the way from the Grotta Azzurra to Punta Carena.
 The route, scattered with rocky masses, sculpted promontories, and bays as deep as fiords, has been recently repaired, as have the three blockhouses which are united by the path.

 The Orrico, Mesola and Pino blockhouses were built by the British in 1806 and amplified by the French, after the battle of Orrico (known locally as "La Presa di Capri") in 1808.
-Whether you start the walk close to the Grotta Azzurra or at Punta Carena, there are plenty of signs indicating the path along the way.
-It will take you from 3 to 5 hours to complete the walk, so make sure you bring a supply of water and avoid the hottest hours of the day (the sun is particularly strong on this side of the island!).
+Whether you start the walk close to the Grotta Azzurra or at Punta Carena, there are signs indicating the path along the way.
+It will take you around 3 hours to complete the walk, so make sure you bring a supply of water and avoid the hottest hours of the day (the sun is particularly strong on this side of the island!).

 Our insider tip

 Start the walk at the Grotta Azzurra and, when you arrive at Punta Carena, treat yourself to a refreshing dip in the sea beneath the lighthouse (don't forget to bring your swimming costume!).

 How to get to the Sentiero dei Fortini

 - Take the bus from Anacapri to the Grotta Azzurra (ask the driver to let you off at the "Punta Arciera" stop).

 - Take the bus from Anacapri to the Faro (ask the driver to let you off at the Pino stop).